iKWETA Safari Camp

 word clouds

-*View of the Nyambene Hills [Nyambene Forest and Water Tower] from Meru National Park at dusk, from between locational markers Nos.
-1 and 2B, “marching towards Mount Kenya” in the distance – as one insightful guest quipped… More information on Meru National Park is available in FAQ.
+*Nyambene Hills [Nyambene Forest and Water Tower] – “marching towards Mount Kenya” in the distance, as one insightful guest quipped – as seen from Meru National Park at dusk from between directional markers No 1 and No 2B.
+More information on Meru National Park is available in FAQ.

 MEET